 According to our Scriptures, Holi is one of the most important festival for Hindus.
 It is mainly observed in the Hindi month Phalguna.
-According to the Gregorian calendar, it will be celebrated on 2nd March 2018.
+According to the Gregorian calendar, Holi will be celebrated on Thursday, March 21, 2019 this year.
 It is celebrated in almost every part of India.
 Every region has their own customs and rituals to celebrate it.
 Read this article to know the importance and legend behind Holi...

 Holi is one of the biggest festivals of India, which is celebrated all over the world.
 Holi is a festival which comes in spring season, the season of joy and happiness.
 This festival marks the beginning of summers in India.
 According to the Hindu calendar, Holi comes in the month of Phalgun, on full moon’s day.

 Holi is a two days festival, comprising of the festivals namely, Holika Dahan or Chhoti Holi and Dhulandi.